Medicaid & Long-Term Care Planning

 Planning ahead by consulting with an elder law and special needs attorney early will help preserve assets should placement in a skilled nursing facility become necessary.
 However, even when advance planning has not been done, an elder law and special needs attorney can still help preserve assets and avoid very costly mistakes.

-We provide long-term care planning services to clients throughout Florida and New York, particularly in the following cities/municipalities and surrounding communities in South Florida near our offices:
+We provide long-term care planning services to clients throughout New York and Florida, particularly in the following cities/municipalities and surrounding communities in South Florida near our offices:

 - Palm Beach County: Boca Raton, Delray Beach, Boynton Beach, Highland Beach, Lake Worth, West Palm Beach, North Palm Beach, Palm Beach, Royal Palm Beach